selected song advances before song has completed playing

 When playing an ogg vorbis file, once the music gets close to the last few seconds, the blue highlight indicating what is selected and the boldening of the letters indicating what is currently playing (in gtk mode) will prematurely advance before the song is complete.
 This is most obvious with short music files, around 3s or less, where the highlighted playlist entry will immediately advance to the next entry.
 I first noticed this happening around 3.2

-#1 Updated by John Lindgren over 7 years ago
+#1 Updated by John Lindgren almost 8 years ago

 - Status changed from New to Rejected